2007–08 Liverpool F.C. season: December

-The club kicked off a busy month by registering a 4–0 league win against Bolton Wanderers at Anfield.
-This win stretched Liverpool's winning streak to five games, during which they scored 21 goals and conceded just one, and continued their unbeaten league run.
+The club kicked off December by registering a 4–0 win against Bolton Wanderers at Anfield in the Premier League.
+This win stretched Liverpool's winning streak to five matches, during which they scored 21 goals and conceded just 1, and continued their unbeaten league run.

-However, this unbeaten start to the league season was cut short the following week when the visit to Reading resulted in a 3–1 defeat on 8 December.
-After the hosts converted a penalty for a challenge that television replays showed had occurred on the line, Steven Gerrard equalised for Liverpool before two second-half goals from Reading handed Liverpool their first league loss of the season.
+However, this unbeaten start to the Premier League season was cut short the following week when the visit to Reading resulted in a 3–1 defeat on 8 December.
+After the hosts converted a penalty for a challenge that television replays showed had occurred on the line, Steven Gerrard equalised for Liverpool before two second-half goals from Reading handed Liverpool their first Premier League defeat of the season.

-Three days later, yet again needing a win to guarantee their survival in the competition, Liverpool travelled to Marseille for their final Champions League Group A fixture.
+Three days later, yet again needing a win to guarantee their survival in the competition, Liverpool travelled to Marseille for their final Champions League group stage fixture.
 Marseille had previously hosted English teams in Europe on six occasions and won all six times, and only needed a draw to progress themselves.
-However, Liverpool registered their second 4–0 win of the month to finish second in their group and progress to the round of 16.
+However, Liverpool registered their second 4–0 win of the month to finish second in their group and progress to the Round of 16.

 On 16 December, Liverpool hosted arch-rivals Manchester United in a vital Premier League match.
 The match ended with a 1–0 victory for Manchester United, their fourth in their last five league visits to Anfield, giving the latter a nine-point lead over Liverpool in the Premier League.
 The only goal was scored by Carlos Tevez.
-Arsenal beat Chelsea 1–0 later in the day to give themselves a ten-point lead over Liverpool at the top of the Premiership.
+Arsenal beat Chelsea 1–0 later in the day to give themselves a ten-point lead over Liverpool at the top of the Premier League table.

 Liverpool travelled to Chelsea for the League Cup quarter-final on 19 December.
 They were beaten 2–0 through a deflected goal from Frank Lampard and an injury-time goal from Andriy Shevchenko.
-Peter Crouch was sent off after a two-footed tackle on Mikel John Obi.
+Peter Crouch was sent-off following a two-footed tackle on Mikel John Obi.

 Three days before Christmas, Liverpool hosted Portsmouth, looking to get their Premier League campaign back on track after two successive defeats.
 Liverpool continued a record of remaining undefeated at Anfield against Pompey since 1951 by triumphing 4–1.
 Fernando Torres scored twice to continue his good run of scoring, while the other goals came from Yossi Benayoun and a Sylvain Distin own goal.
-In the Boxing Day fixture, Liverpool managed a 2–1 victory over Derby, with goals from Fernando Torres and Steven Gerrard respectively, before playing out a goalless draw at the City of Manchester Stadium in their final game of 2007.
+On 26 December, Liverpool managed a 2–1 victory over Derby County, with goals from Fernando Torres and Steven Gerrard respectively, before playing out a 0–0 draw against Manchester City at the City of Manchester Stadium in their final match of 2007.